solita/solita.github.com/_posts/2014-08-04-infographs-with-d3js.md

 ### 2. Memorisation

 View time is a commonly measured web user statistic.
-Researchers ([1][ref1] [2][ref2]) suggest that time of exposure is related to the degree of correctness of memories, as well as to ability to recall specific memories after periods of time.
+Researchers ([1][ref1], [2][ref2]) suggest that time of exposure is related to the degree of correctness of memories, as well as to the ability to recall specific memories after different periods of time.

 ![exposure-focus](img/infographs-with-d3js/RF.png)